ChrisDeFreitas/guitarjoe/README.md

 - fretSelectMatches are no longer cleared when the mode changes, to adhere to the principle that the user selections are not altered by the application.

 20210921:
-Finally added the ability to select multiple frets, then view scales and chords containing those notes (it's been a probelm vexing me for a while).
+Finally added the ability to select multiple frets, then view scales and chords containing those notes (it's been a problem vexing me for a while).
 The new mode is called "Fret Select" and appears automatically after you click the second fret.
 The list of related scales and chords will appear  within the InfoPnl, click one to have it drawn on the fretboard.
 I've limited the scales searched to the typical Western ones: Major, Minor, Pentatonic, and Blues--this is easily changed.
 As usual everything is clickable, so please experiment to learn about the functionality.

 Research into unusual scales found that pentatonic scales are [ancient, and common](https://en.wikipedia.org/wiki/Pentatonic_scale) throughout the world.
-I thought it would be interesting to experiment with those intervals while practising so I added the Japanese Akebono I and II, and the Pygmy scales.
+I thought it would be interesting to experiment with those intervals while practicing so I added the Japanese Akebono I and II, and the Pygmy scales.
 They appear to be consistently referenced across the web, and used in many cultures.
 In this context its important to note that the Western Pentatonic Major and Minor scales are native to many cultures from the past and the present.
 Also note, I couldn't find any theoretical references to the Pygmy scale but it is consistently used in modern Handpans and Tongue drums.

 - upgraded to v.0.1.3
 - refactored Fretboard.state.fretFilter into array